Flagsmith/flagsmith-jira-integration/flagsmith-jira-app/README.md

 See [developer.atlassian.com/platform/forge](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.

 This app is based on the [Jira hello world app](https://developer.atlassian.com/platform/forge/build-a-hello-world-app-in-jira/) so any oddities in its configuration are as created by following those instructions.
-Added to this are some standard TypeScript/React/Prettier eslint config, minimal Prettier config and enough TypeScript config for it to understand JSX correctly in Visual Studio Code.

 ## Overview